ceramic-sf/quick-boi-source/bolq.md

 A [rule of thumb](#the-problem-with-parochialism) was discovered that could be applied to [schrodinger](#modern-understanding-of-schrodingers-mistake) and [heisenberg's](#modern-understanding-of-heisenbergs-mistake) equations to get the same predictions and which matched experiments.
 "Whenever a measurement is made, all the histories but one cease to exist.
 The surviving one is chosen at random with the probability of each possible outcome being equal to measure of all the histories in which that outcome occurs.".
 Rather than try to understand why this rule of thumb worked, this caused the scientific community to retreat into [instrumentalism](#the-problem-with-instrumentalism).

-*A parochial explanation for Schrodinger and Heisenbergs findings contributed to the bad philosophy of instrumentalism seen among some physicists today.*
+*A parochial explanation for Schrodinger and Heisenberg's findings contributed to the bad philosophy of instrumentalism seen among some physicists today.*

 ### The problem with behaviourism in psychology